jhudsl/tidyversecourse/docs/05-prediction.md

 For example:

-1) In the cherry tree analsysis we asked "Can we infer the height of a tree given its girth?"
+1) In the cherry tree analysis we asked "Can we infer the height of a tree given its girth?"
 We expected that we could.
-Thus we had a statment that "tree height can be inferred by it's girth or can be predicted by girth"
+Thus we had a statement that "tree height can be inferred by it's girth or can be predicted by girth"

 2) In the car mileage analysis we asked  "Can we infer the miles the car can go per gallon of gasoline based on the car weight?"
 We expected that we could.
 Thus we had a statement that "car mileage can be inferred by car weight"